 Current polling data at a glance

-In the last election, the party reached 18.3% of the votes.
-In the current election trend, SP/PS is at 18.3%.
-This is a difference of ±0.0 compared to the last election result.
-The party is represented in the current parliament with 41 Seats.
+In the last election, the party reached 11.3% of the votes.
+In the current election trend, Suomen Keskusta is at 10.4%.
+This is a difference of -0.9 compared to the last election result.
+The party is represented in the current parliament with 23 Seats.

-In healthcare policy, the SP emphasizes access to healthcare for all citizens and strengthening the public healthcare system.
+In healthcare policy, the Centre Party emphasizes the need for healthcare services in rural areas and access to healthcare for all citizens.

 Environment and energy

 The Centre Party supports environmentally friendly agricultural practices and the protection of the natural environment in rural areas.

 In foreign policy, the Centre Party emphasizes strengthening relations with neighboring countries and promoting free trade.

 The Centre Party supports an orderly immigration policy focused on integration and labor market needs.

 The Centre Party advocates for social security in rural areas and promotes measures to improve living conditions in these regions.

 The Centre Party supports educational measures to strengthen rural schools and ensure educational opportunities in all parts of the country.

 The Centre Party has a positive stance towards the European Union (EU) and emphasizes the importance of membership for Finland's economic development.